Racial Justice Ministry

 What can you do?

 As a person concerned about racial justice, you may be asking what you can do.
-Click on this link Important-actions-we-can-take-now to read and download a short list of things you can do, beginning now, to work toward racial justice.
+Click here Important-actions-we-can-take-now for a short list of things you can do, beginning now, to work toward racial justice.

 Racial Justice Vocabulary

-Click on this link vocabulary to read and download a list of terms that are frequently used in discussions and materials related to racial justice.
+Click here vocabulary for a list of terms that are frequently used in discussions and materials related to racial justice.